 The Aleo Vera Verdict

-Aloe vera is a nice treatment, but it's hair growth you're trying to encourage, it's probably not the most effective option.
-If you're living with thinning hair, the GRO Hair Serum from VEGAMOUR features plant-based and clinically proven ingredients to help get hair growth back on track.
+Aloe vera is a nice treatment, but it's thicker, fuller looking hair you're trying to encourage, it's probably not the most effective option.
+If you're living with thinning hair, the GRO Hair Serum from VEGAMOUR features plant-based and clinically proven ingredients including aloe vera to help get hair growth back on track.
 In just 90 days of consistent use, the daily serum works to combat thinning hair and weak strands that need a helping hand.